Foundation Cracks in the Bay Area

 A foundation crack can be a bad sign.
 However, the size and shape of the crack may indicate the cause of foundation failure in your home.
 Knowing what caused the foundation problem is essential to determine the best solution.
 Fortunately, the expert foundation repair team at Bay Area Underpinning can examine cracks in your foundation and find the best repair options.

 Large, deep foundation cracks are an obvious problem – these cracks might indicate that the home is no longer structurally sound.
-However, even small foundation cracks should be repaired as soon as possible.
+However, even small cracks should be repaired as soon as possible.
 Foundation cracks, even small ones, may allow water, debris, or pests an entry point into your home.
-Keeping your home safe and sealed requires fixing foundation cracks as soon as you notice them, no matter how small and insignificant they might seem to you at first.
+Keeping your home safe and sealed requires fixing cracks as soon as you notice them, no matter how small and insignificant they might seem to you at first.

 Types of Foundation Cracks and Repair Solutions

-There are several different kinds of foundation cracks that you might find in your home.
+There are several different kinds of cracks that you might find in your home.
 Here is a breakdown of different cracks and what they might mean for your California home:

 No matter what type of crack you find in your Bay Area foundation, we have a solution.
 Our expert team can fix foundation cracks in your home and leave the structure stable and intact for years to come.
 Call us today to get a free quote!